 7. Be considerate of other visitors

 Lastly, I want to touch on something else.
 These days, there are tons of ways to enjoy the outdoors.
-Whether it’s by your feet walking, your bike riding, your quad four-wheeling or your kayak floating, there are countless ways to “be” in nature.
-Above all, Leave No Trace is a list of principals to help guide us in respecting the outdoors and what it has to offer, treating it well so we can enjoy it for many more lifetimes and teaching our kids to respect what it has to offer so that they may too enjoy it for a lifetime.
+Whether it’s by your feet walking, your bike riding, your quad four-wheeling, or your kayak floating, there are countless ways to “be” in nature.
+Above all, Leave No Trace is a list of principles to help guide us in respecting the outdoors and what it has to offer, treating it well so we can enjoy it for many more lifetimes, and teaching our kids to respect what it has to offer so that they may too enjoy it for a lifetime.

 P.S.
-If you have an inkling to go on a adventure, want to participate in said adventure and NOT be the family photographer that day- let me know and I will come help you share the excitement, the glory and love that that adventure brought you when you get home.
+If you have an inkling to go on an adventure, want to participate in the said adventure, and NOT be the family photographer that day- let me know and I will come to help you share the excitement, the glory, and love that that adventure brought you when you get home.
 Contact me today!